jtsiomb/colcycle/README.md

   I don't own the rights to Mark Ferrari's artwork, so I can't redistirbute it.
   Use the `download_images` script to get them directly from the `canvascycle` website, or download them manually: https://github.com/jtsiomb/colcycle/wiki

-4. Why don't you support LBM images?

-  I don't have any.
-Feel free to send me any good ones to tempt me to write an LBM loader.